The Giant’s Causeway Tour

 many a pub or restaurant on the Giants Causeway tour showcasing the Tour of Doors which are the carved tours that fell from the trees in the Dark Hedges

-From Belfast City Giant’s Causeway tour is an easy drive – if you rent a car the drive is around 51 miles and takes an hour and a half.
-If you drive you can park at the Giant’s Causeway Railway Park which goes just outside Bushmills village.
+If you have rented a car and want to drive to the Giants Causeway from Belfast City Giant’s Causeway tour is an easy drive – if you rent a car the drive is around 51 miles and takes an hour and a half.
+If you drive you can park at the Giant’s Causeway Railway Park which goes just outside Bushmills Village.
 The journey takes 20 minutes on the old Giant’s Causeway Tram.
 Parking is free if you take the tram and the fees are Fares Adult Ticket £5.00 and Children £3.00.
-The fees may have gone up in 2020 due to the world situation.

 Giant's Causeway Railway Park which goes from just outside Bushmills village.
 The journey takes 20 minutes on the old Giant's Causeway Tram.